 Cast: George Clooney, Natascha McElhone, Jeremy Davies, Viola Davis, Ulrich Tukur

-Directed By Steven Soderbergh
+Director: Steven Soderbergh

-First off, I have to say that if you aren't prepared to see a pure science fiction film, with all of the maturity and complexity that the term implies, you probably are better off not bothering to watch Steven Soderbergh's latest gem, SOLARIS.
+First off, I have to say that if you aren't prepared to see a pure science fiction film, with all of the maturity and complexity that the term implies, you probably are better off not bothering to watch Steven Soderbergh's (Ocean's Eleven, Traffic) latest gem, Solaris.
 It's based on a classic science fiction novel by Stanislaw Lem, and has been made once before in a much different fashion by Andrei Tarkovsky in 1972, which many people have cited as a major influence.
-In fact, elements exist in many other Hollywood productions, although not very admirable ones like SPHERE and EVENT HORIZON, which I merely mention in case you're scratching your head trying to place where you might have seen this film before.
+In fact, elements exist in many other Hollywood productions, although not very admirable ones like Sphere and Event Horizon, which I merely mention in case you're scratching your head trying to place where you might have seen this film before.

 The setting is the future, where psychologist Chris Kelvin is sent to investigate a space station orbiting a distant world called Solaris after receiving an enigmatic transmission from the commander of the vessel.
 Kelvin finds that something is very wrong aboard the station when he discovers the commander is dead and the surviving crew is behaving in bizarre ways.
-After a night of sleep he discovers why, when his dreams become reality in the form of his deceased wife, now laying next to him in true flesh and blood fashion.
+After a night of sleep he discovers why, when his dreams become reality in the form of his deceased wife (McElhone, Laurel Canyon), now laying next to him in true flesh and blood fashion.
 But is it really her, or just a memory come to life?
 Perhaps something more insidious.

 I have to state that if you're coming to my site in search of solutions to what actually is going on you won't find it here.
 I try my best to avoid spoilers, so even if I had the answers (and I do have a theory that works for me,) it would not be appropriate in discussing in what is essentially a review on whether or not I recommend the film.
 In fact, the mystery of it is essential for the film to work, as it explores life, death, the existence of God, what it is to be human, and even further, what is the meaning of life.
 None of these things have easy or satisfying answers, so you might expect that a film built around these themes would not as well.